How to Fix or Hot-Rod Your Jacks

 Here's how I've addressed each:

-Heat Sink Blade - If your jacks have super-beefy blades, you're trading durability and heft for working time.
+Heat Sink Blade - If your jacks have super-beefy blades, you're trading longevity and heft for working time.
 It's simple physics that thick-bladed jacks (either too wide, too thick or both) will draw the heat out of the glass more quickly than thin-bladed jacks.
 The blades of my favorite large jacks are actually on the thinner side, which makes them look a bit delicate, but they are plenty stiff and strong for necking big work as long as it's hot.
 Thinner blades (less mass/heat sink) means that I can get necklines in quickly and move the glass more than if I had heavy-duty blades that sucked out more heat.
-I've had good success taking thick-bladed jacks to a large belt sander (106 x 4) and thinning and re-profiling the blades.
+I've had good success taking thick-bladed jacks to a large wet belt sander (106 x 4) and thinning and re-profiling the blades.
 Obviously you want to take a great deal of care in sanding down your blades, but if you take your time and do it progressively, checking your work as you go, it's possible to remove a good amount of metal from the blade and improve the performance of your jacks.
 Take care and have a clear vision for what you're going for, don't do too much at once and keep the blades from overheating while you sand.
 I check the blades with digital calipers as I go to ensure they're even.

 Stiff Strap - The stiffness of a pair of jacks is a function of the thickness and width of the metal that forms the strap as well as how it has been heat-treated.
 The strap is not only the spring for the tool, but it's also a mini-marver and provides alignment to keep the blades in the same plane.
 To adjust the stiffness of the spring, there are three obvious approaches--remove metal from the strap by reducing its width, remove metal from the strap by reducing its thickness or soften the spring through heat treating.
 Since I feel the stability/alignment and width of the strap are important, I haven't attempted to remove metal to adjust stiffness, but I know some makers do this in the final tuning of a set of jacks.
 I have had success by re-heat treating the strap in order to relax the springiness in the metal.
 This needs to be done very gently and evenly to prevent warping the strap and throwing your jacks out of alignment.
 I've used MAP gas on the very center of jack straps until I see a very dark cherry glow.
 Then just letting the jacks air cool has given me great results.
-I like hitting only the middle of the strap, leaving stronger spring in either edge of the strap which I think helps maintain alignment.
-This heat treating will tend to blacken the strap of your jack so you have to be ok with that or plan to sand off the surface discoloration.
+I like hitting only the middle of the strap, leaving a stronger spring in either edge of the strap which I think helps maintain alignment.
+This heat treating will tend to blacken the strap of your jacks so you have to be ok with that or plan to sand off the surface discoloration.
 I've only done this with large jacks that were too stiff--I would be extra careful with a more delicate tool like goblet or cup jacks.

 Scratchy Blades - This is most often the result of dirty wax on the blades or the surface of the blades not being smooth.
-If the blades have gotten rusty or been dinged by rough handling and impacts from other tools, you're liklely to have scratchy jacks.
-To diagnose what's up, first use heat to liquify of all the wax on the blades and wipe them off with a paper towel.
+If the blades have gotten rusty or been dinged by rough handling and impacts from other tools, you're likely to have scratchy jacks.
+To diagnose what's up, first use heat to liquify all the wax on the blades and wipe them off with a paper towel.
 After they're cooled (don't quench them!) feel the metal carefully to see if there are obvious burrs or dings.
 If there isn't, re-wax with some clean wax and try using them again.
 If there are scratches or dings in your blades, you can get these out with #220 or a new #400 sandpaper--I use a 106 x 4" belt sander to do this.
 Once you've smoothed the dings out of the blades, re-burn wax on them and give them a try.
 This is usually the solution.
 If this doesn't work, either you're not conditioning them (burning wax on them) properly, there's still a flaw in the metal, or the blade steel just isn't great for working glass.
-Some types of steel just don't slide smoothly on hot glass.
+Some types of steel slide more smoothly than others' on hot glass.

-Be careful in modifying any glass tool and remember that you can't put the metal back once you've taken it away.
-So check your work as you go.
+Be careful in modifying any glass tool and remember that you can't put the metal back once you've taken it away, so check your work as you go.
 I've improved many jacks but I've also seen people screw up a perfectly nice pair of jacks by not being careful enough.